Everything You Need to Know About Personal Statements

 Why Your CV’s Personal Statement is So Important

-- Include unique phrasing, and customise it for each job.
+- Includes unique phrasing, customised with keywords for each position.

-- Use this opportunity to help them understand who you are.
+- Helps hiring managers to understand who you are.

-The personal statement is your opportunity to shine and get a recruiter’s attention.
-Get it wrong and your CV won’t get read.
-Get it right and recruiters will actually read your whole CV, giving you a much better chance of making it to the interview phase.
+Your personal statement is a great opportunity to shine and get a recruiter’s attention.
+Get it wrong and your CV won’t pass the 6 second test.
+Get it right and recruiters read your whole CV, massively increasing your chances of being invited to interview.

 9 Mistakes to Avoid When Writing Your Personal Statement